The Whole Family: Composition and publication history

-Key themes

-Critics, both contemporary and modern, have concentrated on the interactions of the various writers more than the actual substance of the book.
-As several commentators have pointed out, each writer seemed to want to bend the novel to his or her own particular vision of the plot and characters.

-Freeman's reinvention of the maiden aunt as an independent, sexually alluring woman has come in for much comment, favorable and not.
-Feminist critics have applauded Freeman's imagining of Aunt Elizabeth as a lively woman of spirit and intelligence.
-Others, such as contributor Alice Brown, thought Aunt Elizabeth was a gauche projection of Freeman's own personal issues.
-Brown believed that in creating Aunt Elizabeth, Freeman was reacting subconsciously to growing older.
-(In 1902 at age 49 Freeman had married a man seven years younger than herself, and the marriage proved unhappy.)
-Whatever the truth of this conjecture, Brown's penultimate chapter tied up the loose ends of the plot and helped resolve many of the difficulties of the collaboration.

-The book's treatment of the issues of family, marriage and women's roles in society has generated some comment, often colored by the personal ideology of the commentator.
-Critics of all persuasions have admired editor Elizabeth Jordan's firm control over what sometimes threatened to be a hopelessly contentious project.
-Contributor Edith Wyatt, for instance, originally produced an unpublishable chapter, a series of letters that were out of harmony with the rest of the book.
-Jordan finally coaxed a rewritten and acceptable chapter from her.
-Then there were the inevitable disputes over payments.
-Many authors were insistent on generous compensation; Elizabeth Stuart Phelps demanded no less than $750, for example, easily equivalent to $15,000 in today's pre-tax money.
-And simply assembling the cast of authors was no easy task, as some writers—particularly Mark Twain—declined to participate in what some regarded as a literary stunt.

 Critical response

 The novel's contemporary reception was favorable, with decent sales and mostly positive reviews.
 Its contemporary popularity was spurred by the literary novelty of the project, as well as the guesswork required from its initial anonymous publication, in addition to rumors of in-fighting between contributors.

 Many years after the book was published, Elizabeth Jordan exclaimed in her autobiography: "The Whole Family was a mess!"
 Critic Alfred Bendixen sympathized when he wrote: "As The Whole Family developed, the plot increasingly focused on family misunderstandings and family rivalries, which were mirrored by the artistic rivalries of the authors.
 The writing of the novel became a contest as much as it was a collaboration, with each author trying hard to impose his vision on the entire work."

 In his long, dense but insightful chapter, and with charged rhetoric reminiscent of his late novels, Henry James has the aesthetic son Charles Talbert rail against the frustrations that he and his equally artistic wife Lorraine experience due to the claustrophobic realities of family life in his small New England town: